Poverty in the United Kingdom: 1970s and 1980s

 In his 1979 work "Poverty in the UK", Townsend suggested that 15 million people lived in or on the margins of poverty.
-He also argued that to get a proper measure of relative deprivation, there was a need to take into account other factors apart from income measures such as peoples’ environment, employment, and housing standards.
+He also argued that to get a proper measure of relative deprivation, there was a need to take into account other factors apart from income measures such as peoples' environment, employment, and housing standards.

 According to one study, in 1966, 365,000 families in Great Britain were in poverty by an old assistance standard; and 450,000 families by a new standard.
 In another study on poverty, Wilfred Beckerman estimated that 9.9% of the British population lived below a standardised poverty line in 1973, compared with 6.1% of the population of Belgium.

-Low pay was also a major cause of poverty, with a report by the TUC in 1968 finding that about 5 million females and about 2.5 million males earned less than £15 a week.
-According to one study, around 20% to 23% of employees in the late-1960s had low hourly wages.
-In 1974, one-quarter of adult employees in Britain earned less than £27 a week or less before tax, only slightly above the officially defined poverty line for an average family.
+Low pay was also a major cause of poverty, with a report by the TUC in 1968 finding that about 5 million females and about 2.5 million males earned less than £15 a week (equivalent to £219.64 in 2024).
+According to one study, around 20-23% of employees in the late-1960s had low hourly wages.
+In 1974, one-quarter of adult employees in Britain earned less than £27 a week (equivalent to £245.08 in 2024) or less before tax, only slightly above the officially defined poverty line for an average family.

 Regional differences in pay also remained pronounced during the post-war period.
 Slum housing also remained a problem, with 12% of British households living in houses or flats considered to be unfit for human habitation in 1972.
 In 1975, government statistics estimated that 1,800,000 children lived in poverty.
 Nevertheless, the number of people estimated to be living in poor housing conditions was lower at the start of the 1970s than at the start of the 1960s.
 In 1961, 4,700,000 households lived in unfit or substandard homes, compared with 2,846,000 in 1971.